danielrosehill/Monetised-GHG-Emissions/README.md

 **GHG emissions:** millions of tonnes of carbon dioxide equivalents.
 **Earnings before interest tax, depreciation, and amortization (EBITDA):** billions of US dollars.

+## Currency Conversion Handling

+To facilitate the intake of non-American companies to the dataset (but to allow for comparability between companies), the conversion of EBITDA figures expressed in currencies other than USD was done at the prevailing mid-market rate at the end of the 2022 calendar year.

 ## Data Sources

 - Companies' ESG and sustainability disclosures for 2023 (retrieved from search engines)